 Use a 6-quart slow cooker.
 I used my Ninja.
 Rinse your meat under running cold water to wash away as much of the salty brine as you can -- don't worry, the salt is infused in the meat and it will still taste salty to your tongue.

-Serve with mashed potatoes and a nice green salad.
+Serve with mashed potatoes (or Irish Potatoes!) and a nice green salad.

 In the mean time:

 here we are 20 years ago, on Adam's 17th birthday.
 This is the very first photo taken of us as a couple, and I love it to bits.
 We haven't aged much, right?! ;-)